CinnamonRoses/flexbox-layout/README.md

-# Flexbox layout
+# Git Version control
-This is a flexbox layout demo page for FrontEnd Now
+This is a Git version control demo page for FrontEnd Now